-This document is not a discrete policy, but must be seen as part of other policies concerned with behaviour and the personal and social education of pupils e.g. Behaviour policy, Exclusions Guidance and Child Protection Procedures.
+This document is not a discrete policy, but must be seen as part of other policies concerned with behaviour and the personal and social education of pupils e.g. Relationships and Behaviour policy, Exclusions Guidance and Child Protection Procedures.
 As such, it concerns all members of staff within the school.
 If the form of Bullying meets the definition of abuse within the schools Safeguarding policy then the schools DSL will evoke the procedures within the policy.
 All staff are inducted into school with this policy.
 It is maintained in the Principal's office

 Signed: Chair of Governors

-ŭ

-Signade Principal

 Signed: Principal

+Date: